some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-All SOME/IP-TP segments shall carry the Session ID of the original message; thus, they have all the same Session-ID.
+All SOME/IP-TP segments shall carry the Session ID of the original message; thus, they have all the same Session ID.

 .. feat_req:: 🎯
-    :id: feat_req_someip_765
+    :id: feat_req_someiptp_765
     :reqtype: Requirement
     :security: NO
     :safety: QM